jazzband/django-analytical/docs/tutorial.rst

 Tutorial
 ========

-This tutorial show you how to install and configure django-analytical for basic tracking, and then briefly touch on two common customization
-issues: visitor identification and custom data tracking data.
+This tutorial will show you how to install and configure django-analytical for basic tracking, and then briefly touch on two common customization issues: visitor identification and custom data tracking.

-*Suppose your Django website provides information about the IPv4 to IPv6 transition.
-Visitors can discuss their problems and help each other make the necessary changes to their network infrastructure.*  You want to use two different analytics services:
+Suppose your Django website provides information about the IPv4 to IPv6 transition.
+Visitors can discuss their problems and help each other make the necessary changes to their network infrastructure.
+You want to use two different analytics services:

 * :doc:`Clicky <services/clicky>` for detailed traffic analysis